 How can I teach my kids road safety as it starts getting darker, earlier?

 Many of us are walking around our neighborhoods more and more these days.
 The combination of spending more time indoors during the day and having fewer after-school sports and activities means our kids are likely getting out their extra energy by walking, biking or skating around the neighborhood.
-While this is a great way to stay physically and mentally healthy, it is also important to take the time to brush up on road safety.
+This is a great way to stay physically and mentally healthy.
+It is also important to take the time to brush up on road safety.

 We can start by reminding our kids to stop and look both ways before crossing the street and that we should never assume right of way.
 Clarify who has right of way between people, bicycles and cars.
 Additionally, adding reflective tape to jackets, helmets and shoes can help make your kids more visible to vehicles.

-You may also want to consider setting boundaries for how far kids are allowed to roam and/or adjust outdoor play “curfew” based on when the sun sets.
-If your street has a cul de sac or park, practice walking with your kids to and from that location so you can point out necessary sidewalks and crosswalks they should use along the way.
+You may also want to consider setting boundaries for how far kids are allowed to roam or adjust outdoor play “curfew” based on when the sun sets.
+If your street has a cul de sac or park, practice walking with your kids to and from that location.
+Point out necessary sidewalks and crosswalks they should use along the way.

 Every year my teen gets the winter blues.
 Do you think this is seasonal affective disorder?
 How can I best help them?